 National Center for Civil and Human Rights

-Paying for parking near National Center for Civil and Human Rights, is easy
+Paying for parking near National Center for Civil and Human Rights is easy

 The National Center for Civil and Human Rights in downtown Atlanta is a powerful museum that connects the American civil rights movement with global human rights struggles through immersive exhibits, artifacts from Dr. Martin Luther King Jr., and interactive storytelling.
 Located beside major attractions like the Georgia Aquarium and World of Coca-Cola, it sits in a busy part of the city where traffic and pedestrian activity are steady throughout the day, especially on weekends and holidays.